memespring/wiki-platformland-content/research-questions.md

 2. Identify the important parts of platform government and develop a common language for talking about it

     * Who are the users?
     *

 3. Start a conversation about the institutional, societal and democratic implications of digital platforms in government and beyond
-	* What are best funding methods (i.e. central funding / recharging)
+    * What are best funding methods (i.e. central funding/recharging)
-	* Are there any genuinly 2-sided platforms in the context of government?
+    * Are there any genuinely 2-sided platforms in the context of government?

 4. Test ways of explaining the value and implications of digital platforms to politicians and leaders